 Depression doesn’t have to wreak havoc on your life.
-The fact that you are reading this means you know you need help, and that’s the first step to getting better.
+The fact that you are reading this means you know you need help and that’s the first step to getting better.
+Counseling can help.
 The partnership developed in therapy will empower you to gain the skills needed to create new ways of thinking and behaving.

 One of the snares of depression is that you think there is something wrong with you.
 If only you could be more positive, the depression wouldn’t be there.
 The truth is that depression is a response to stress, and some people are genetically more prone to being depressed than others.
 It’s not your fault.
 However, you need to recognize that you have depression and take responsibility for getting better.